VDA5050/VDA5050/VDA5050_EN.md

 - Route network configuration:
 Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations, etc. are defined.
 - Vehicle configuration: The physical properties of an AGV (size, available load carrier mounts, etc.) are stored by the operator.
-The AGV must communicate this information via the subtopic `factsheet` in a specific way that is defined in the [AGV Factsheet section](#615-topic-factsheet) of this document.
+The AGV must communicate this information via the subtopic `factsheet` in a specific way that is defined in the [Factsheet section](#615-topic-factsheet) of this document.

 The configuration of routes and the route network described above is not part of this document.
 It forms the basis for enabling order control and driving course assignment by the master control based on this information and the transport requirements to be completed.